alelisicyna/BelarusianConverter/README.md

 # BelarusianConverter
-Script who convert some Belarusian texts from Cyrillic to other alphabets
+Script who convert some Belarusian texts from Cyrillic to other Belarusian alphabets
 Programming Language: Python 3
 ## How to use it?
 1. Download the repository